apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 whether you want to use these platform-centered shell tools or cross-platform Cordova CLI for development.
 For a comparison of the two development paths, see the [Overview](../../overview/index.html#development-paths).
-For details on the CLI, see [The Command-Line Interface](../../cli/index.html).
+For details on the CLI, see [Cordova CLI Reference].

 ## Requirements and Support